apache/airflow/CONTRIBUTING.rst

     where all these services are available and can be used by tests automatically.

--   Breeze environment is almost the same as used in `Travis CI <https://travis-ci.com/>`__ automated builds.
+-   Breeze environment is almost the same as used in the CI automated builds.
-    So, if the tests run in your Breeze environment, they will work in Travis CI as well.
+    So, if the tests run in your Breeze environment, they will work in the CI as well.

 Limitations: